JakobKSvaneborg/gpaw/doc/tutorialsexercises/magnetic/sites/sites.rst

    b) What happens to the band convergence of the pair functions?
    c) How does the off-diagonal elements of the pair functions converge as a
       function of the number of bands?

+4) Calculate and plot the `r_\mathrm{c}`-dependence of the full magnon dispersion in hcp-Co.
+Does the conclusion that the LR-MFT magnon dispersion is a well-defined quantity hold also in this more general case?

+5) Calculate and plot the band-convergence of the Co magnon energies.
+Is there a similar interplay between the number of bands and its `r_\mathrm{c}`-sensitivity as shown for the pair site Zeeman energy of Fe?

 API